CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/DesignDocument.md

 InterviewMaker ----> ???
 Please can Camille and Enam work on this to show how ResponseTree and InterviewMaker work together for interview level and all classes it interacts with (GameManager, etc)

+During the Interview portion of the game, a UseCases.InterviewMaker is created which initializes an HRSystem as well as an Entities.InterviewIntern needed to run the Interview.
+ControllersPresenters.InterviewLevel oversees the creation of the initial InterviewMaker, ensuring that no part of CLEAN architecture is violated.
+The interview level begins by ControllersPresenters.InterviewLevel displaying a prompt asking Player to choose who they would like to interview initially, indicating the start of an interview.
+The Player's response is then recorded and updated in the HRSystem created by UseCases.InterviewMaker.
+After selecting a specific Entities.InterviewIntern, the InterviewIntern's questions associated with their unique responsetree from ResponseTreeMaker are outputted,

 Step 3: Assign Interns to Project
 - describe how the projects are run (first two months only), skillcomp, etc